 Australia has long been hailed as the epicenter of the BBQ. unfortunately, I feel that the title is under threat from our Asian counterparts, especially countries like Thailand.
-With just as much fresh local seafood and drastically reduced labour cost, the beachside BBQ in the Gulf of Thailand is a sight to behold.
+With just as much fresh local seafood and drastically reduced labour cost, the beach BBQ in Thailand is a sight to behold.
 Before you think I am not comparing apples with apples don’t forget that I spent over 6 years in Port Douglas which is one of Australia’s premier tropical beach destinations.

 The reason is simple.
 Less government interference.
 A beachside BBQ should be on, or right next to, the beach.
 On Koh Phangan you are right there with white sand between your toes.
 Alas, in Port Douglas you have miles of red tape to cross which, more often than not, leaves you high and dry and unable to see the beach.